Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): The two buttons to raise and lower parts in the toolbar should probably change the Altitude of the parts for a brick layer (that's what the users may expect)

 Bug fixed in 1.9.2.0:
+- BUGFIX (Mattzobricks): The download new parts feature was displaying an error (the HTTP request was refused with a 403 error)
 - BUGFIX #62 on Bitbucket (FreeStorm): Text cells on Text Layer is not drawn at the correct position on Linux (thanks @Shevonar for the fix)

 Bug fixed in 1.9.1.0: